softxml/MissingPersonsFinder-Israel/README.md

 ## Need to Do

-To enhance the capabilities of this application and make it more powerful, there are some important tasks on our to-do list:
+To enhance the capabilities of this application, there are some important tasks on our to-do list:

 ### 1. Fetching Media from External Links